 - GPO proposes new subject authority records, and changes to existing ones, according to the instructions in the Library of Congress' Subject Headings Manual (SHM).

-- With the possible exception of certain NASA records, catalogers enter LCSH in all bibliographic records.
-These are tagged 600, 610, 611, 630, 650, or 651, and coded with second indicator "0."
-The number of LCSH fields in a bibliographic record may vary between one (1) and ten (10), but usually average between three (3) and five (5).
+- With a few exceptions, such as NASA technical reports, catalogers enter LCSH in all bibliographic records.
+These LCSH fields are tagged 600, 610, 611, 630, 650, or 651, and coded with second indicator "0."
+The number of LCSH fields in a bibliographic record may vary between one and ten, but usually average between three and five.
 Catalogers follow SHM H 80 for the order of subject headings.
 When SHM H 80 does not prescribe any order, subject headings are placed in order by MARC field tag.

-- With the exception of certain titles that do not need to be established (see SHM H 1435), all subject headings entries and subject heading subdivisions appearing in GPO records must be confirmed in the OCLC authority files or by a subject heading proposal in the Library of Congress’ Classification Web system.
+- Certain titles when used as subject headings do not need to be established.
+See: SHM H 1435, and: DCM Z1: Introduction: Name authority records (NARs): bullet numbered (3) under "For titles or name/titles," the converse of the second phrase.
+Otherwise, all subject headings entries and subject heading subdivisions appearing in GPO records must be confirmed in the OCLC authority files, or by a subject heading proposal in the Library of Congress’ Classification Web system.
 This includes all subjects and names used as subjects (personal names, corporate/conference names, uniform titles, and jurisdictional geographic names) that appear in the 6XX fields of bibliographic records.
 A temporary exception may be made for Congressionals or other priority titles, when names used in these as subjects (fields 600, 610, or 611) are in the process of having NACO records prepared.

 - Catalogers are responsible for correctly assigning and recording subject added entries in the 600, 610, 611, 630, 650, and 651 fields.
-These must be authorized in the OCLC subject authority file, and follow SHM instructions.
-Catalogers should additionally follow instructions in the other souces cited below.
+These must be authorized in the OCLC authority files, and follow SHM instructions.
+Catalogers should additionally follow instructions in the other sources cited below.
 If a subject heading is needed for the resource cataloged, that is not found in OCLC's subject authority file, or if the heading is found but requires additional authority work, such as the addition of cross-references, the cataloger creates a new or change subject proposal in LC's Classification Web system, following SACO procedures.
-The new proposed subject heading may be entered in the bibliographic record before being approved by LC, as long as the record is entered at level I, and not at the PCC level.
-If catalogers are not sure whether to make a proposal or not, they should ask the SACO liaison first (before beginning any work).
+If catalogers are not sure whether to make a proposal or not, they should ask the SACO liaison first, before beginning any work.

 GPO catalogers consult the sources listed below for instructions on subject heading assignment, checking and revising subject headings in existing records, and the proposing of new and changed subject authority records needed for subject cataloging.